chinamike65/hugo-tuolesi/content/book6/book6en.md

 The disciples who turn the wheel three times are middle-level people, so they have doubts.

-The Dharma taught by the Buddha to the middle-minded people is not the most ultimate Dharma, but the Mind-Only School believes that it is the most ultimate, and the Madhyamika school denies this statement.
+The Dharma taught by the Buddha to the middle-minded people is not the ultimate Dharma, but the Mind-Only School believes that it is the ultimate, and the Madhyamika school denies this statement.

-Section 6 - Tantra
+**Section 6 - Tantra**

 Buddha Shakyamuni taught many esoteric methods, such as Kalachakra and Dhysikava, in the human world.

-Esoteric Dharma is about the method of becoming a Buddha in one's body, such as the bright point of the Qi channel and the Kundalini fire.
+Esoteric Dharma is about the method of becoming a Buddha using one's own body, such as the bright points of the Qi channel and the Kundalini fire.

 Tantra is divided into four parts: Action tantra, Performance tantra, Yoga tantra, and Anuttarayoga tantras.

-The Action tantra talks about the practice of the rebirth deity and the self-born deity through the yoga of the six gods; Performance tantra talks about: the method of paying equal attention to both internal and external yoga; Yoga tantra is about: the method of realizing the wisdom of light through the inner yoga; Anuttarayoga tantra includes both the generation and completion phases, that is, the Dharma door of the generation stage and the completion stage.
+Action tantra talks about the practice of the rebirth deity and the self-born deity through the yoga of the six gods; Performance tantra talks about: the method of paying equal attention to both internal and external yoga; Yoga tantra is about: the method of realizing the clear light of wisdom   through the inner yoga; Anuttarayoga tantra includes both the generation and completion phases, that is, the Dharma doors of the generation stage and the completion stage.

 31